-- Medjool dates are larger, lighter in color, softer and sweeter than regular, smaller dates (also known as deglet noor dates).
-They are often found in the produce section in plastic packages, or in the bulk foods section.
+- Medjool Dates – These are often found in the produce section in plastic packages, or in the bulk foods section.

 - Marcona Almonds – These are most often found in the grocery store near the gourmet cheese section.
 However, you can also use standard almonds in this recipe.